lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 * In IPv6 and UDP header fields have a fixed size.
 In CoAP, Token size may vary from 0 to 8 bytes, length is given by a field in the header.
 More systematically, the CoAP options are described using the Type-Length-Value.
-  When applying SCHC header compression.

   {{I-D.ietf-lpwan-ipv6-static-context-hc}}
   offers the possibility to define a function for the Field Length in the Field Description.

-* In CoAP headers a field can be duplicated several times, for instances, elements of an URI (path or queries).
+* In CoAP headers, a field can be duplicated several times, for instances, elements of an URI (path or queries).
 The position defined in a rule, associated to a Field ID, can be used to identify the proper element.